LeandroSD/LeandroSD/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Leandro and I'm a beginner programmer, from São Paulo</h2>

 ###